 Cicada publishes year-round and on a rolling basis.
-The journal publishes fiction, nonfiction, poetry, and international literature in translation.
+The digital journal publishes fiction, nonfiction, poetry, and international literature in translation.
 For more details on how to submit, please visit our submissions page.

 Ysabelle is a writer and editor.
 Her cultural criticism and essay writing has featured in Artforum, Literary Hub, and The Atlantic.
 Her fiction and poetry has appeared in Catapult, Jellyfish Review, Brooklyn Review, and Cha.

 Karen is a writer, editor, and journalist from Hong Kong.
 She writes about music, books, and protests.
 Her work has appeared in the New York Times, Foreign Policy, The Offing, The Shanghai Literary Review, and elsewhere.
 She is the author of The Impossible City (2022).

 Brady is a freelance writer and editor.
 His work covers contemporary visual culture, world news from East and Southeast Asia, as well as tech.

 Jacqueline is a writer and a translator of contemporary Chinese literature.
 She is Asymptote’s Hong Kong editor-at-large.
 Her work has appeared in ArtAsiaPacific, the Asian Review of Books, Artomity, and Voice & Verse Poetry Magazine.